jagtalon/chatmail/www/src/index.md

 - No phone numbers, email addresses, real names, etc. are needed for an account.
 - It gives users {{ config.max_mailbox_size }} of storage space.
-- It automatically deletes messages on the server after {{ config.delete_mails_after }} days to minimize data retention.
+- It automatically deletes messages on the server after {{ config.delete_mails_after }} days to balance data retention and people who go offline for extended periods of time.
 - It prohibits sending out unencrypted messages.
 - It does not store IP addresses.